Ed-Whyatt/abundant-books-ms-4/TESTING.md

 ## Bugs Fixed
+## Google dev tool lighthouse highlighted bugs.

-### Bugs highlighted during the development
+### Bugs highlighted during the development.

 #### Bag app Checkout grand total
-The bag grand total was not adding up correctley due to the sum being created with a float.
+The bag grand total was not adding up correctly due to the sum being created with a float.
 The float was corrected to a decimal place.
 - #### Site image before fix
     ![screenshot](/documentation/bug-fix-images/total-fix-before.png)
 - #### Site image after fix